 Monocrystalline takes up less space to generate the same amount of amps as a polycrystalline panel, this results in a smaller panel size-wise to do the same thing.
 It also lasts longer than polycrystalline panels.

-The bare wires can be wired directly to a large battery, but I recommend wiring it through a solar charge controller.
+You can wire the bare wires directly to a large battery, but I recommend wiring it through a solar charge controller.

 Note that it’s the only square-style panel on the list, which might matter to some depending on how they plan on using it.
 It has mounting holes on two of the four sides.

-If I would be handing out designer awards today, Renogy would win the first prize.
+If I would hand out designer awards today, Renogy would win the first prize.
 This slick, dark 10-watt panel is not a square but has a rectangular form.

 The benefit of setting up an MC4 connection between your panel and charge controller is that you get a quick disconnect.